wocevv/Documentation/CodeDocument.md

 ```
 The methods property contains the methods used within the current component.
 Methods are functions that can be called within the component's context.
 The updateChartOptions method updates the chartOptions property based on the provided testValue.
 It determines the orientation of the chart and uptdates the corresponding options.
-The updateChartData methond updates the chartData property based on the provided widgetdata.
+The updateChartData method updates the chartData property based on the provided widgetdata.
 It extracts the labels and data values from the prop and updates the corresponding properties of the chartData object.

 ## Back-End